 By the time he met Madame du Barry, Louis XV was already an old man.
-He had outlived his son, the Dauphin Louis-Ferdinand, his wife Marie Leszczyńska and his first official mistress and later close friend, Madame de Pompadour, among others.
-When Maréchal Richelieu heard about Jeanne Bécu, he sought to introduce her to Louis XV.
-The meeting was arranged in 1768 thanks to Le Bel, the Premier Valet de la Chambre du Roi.
-Having been hastily married off to Count Guillaume du Barry, in 1768 the new Countess was presented to the Court and became the official mistress of the monarch, who was bedazzled by her beauty.
+He had outlived his son, the Dauphin Louis Ferdinand, his wife Marie Leszczyńska and his first official mistress and later close friend, Madame de Pompadour, among others.
+When the Duke of Richelieu heard about Jeanne Bécu, he sought to introduce her to Louis XV.
+The meeting was arranged in 1768 thanks to Le Bel, Premier Valet de la Chambre du Roi.
+Having been hastily married off to the Count Guillaume du Barry, in 1768 the new Countess was presented to the Court and became the official mistress of the monarch, who was bedazzled by her beauty.
 All this in spite of the best-laid plans of the Duke of Choiseul, who was hoping to install his sister the Duchess of Grammont in this privileged position.

 Like all royal mistresses, Madame du Barry lived comfortably.
 After moving in on the second floor of the King's chambers she began to enjoy the perks of her position, receiving jewellery and estates from the king, including the Louveciennes Estate where she stayed regularly.
 Fascinated by craftsmanship and painting, she commissioned numerous pieces from the joiner Delanois, the cabinet-maker Leleu, and the painters Fragonard and Vien.
 She was a personal friend of Voltaire, whom she visited regularly until his death in 1778.